uds-psl/coq-library-complexity/README.md

 - `make deps` builds the dependencies by itself
 - `make html` generates clickable coqdoc `.html` in the `website` subdirectory
 - `make clean` removes all build files in `theories` and `.html` files in the `website` directory
+- `make realclean` removes the build files of the dependencies as well as everything `make clean` removes

 ### Troubleshooting